 The additional information will tell you which dates the period you have selected covers and how old the child you selected was at the midpoint of this period.
 Just below that, you will also see a key which will tell you what the colour coding on the form beneath means.

 The form itself has the different aspects for each AoL in the EYFS framework down the left hand side (1), two drop down boxes (2) and a 'show details button' (3) next to each aspect.

 You may notice that some or all of the rows are in a block colour.
 The ones that are coloured in, for example Making Relationships in the screenshots in this tutorial, have been assessed by someone in this term.
 You can see those practitioner made assessments by clicking on the 'Show Details' button.

 That will open a pop up box with the average age band and refinement for that aspect in that term, and a list beneath that of all the observations that were used to calculate it.

 The colours that show up will vary depending on whether that assessed age band is above, below, or exactly where we would expect a child to be based on their actual age.
 In my example, the child is 20 months old, so any aspects where she has been assessed as either 8-20 months or 16-26 months are showing up green (where we expect her to be).
 For those where she has been assessed as 0-11 months, we see her as being below where would be expected so the block colour is red.
-For any areas where she has been assessed as 22-36 or above, we see her as being above where would be expected, so the block colour is purple.
+For any areas where she has been assessed as 22-36 or above, we see her as being above where would be expected, so the block colour is blue.